College of Older Learners (CoOL)

 Learning with – and from – your peers is the essence of CoOL, NECC’s College of Older Learners.
-If you are 50 or older, we invite you to come expand your mind, and social circle, by participating in, or even leading, a four to six-week seminar/lecture/course in the fall or spring, exploring a topic of interest.
+If you are 50 or older, we invite you to come expand your mind, and social circle, by participating in, or even leading, a three to six-week seminar/lecture/course in the fall or spring, exploring a topic of interest.

 What Attracts People to the College of Older Learners?

 - Sharing a joy of learning with others

 - Exploring issues relevant to individuals who are 50+

 - Sharing knowledge and passion for a topic with others

 - Recognizing that a life of learning is a life well spent

 Each fall and spring, you can choose from a variety of CoOL seminars/lectures/courses.
 Topics vary and range from Meditation, yoga, and Tai-Chi to senior theater, television production, gardening, and more.
 Typically, classes meet once a week for a five-week period.
 Most courses cost $35 and some courses have additional costs (such as purchasing a book or other class-related material such as a yoga mat).